m0xpd/TuringMachineGatesBuffer/README.md

 The buffer adds an additional xx mm of depth to the Turing Machine (making the Turing Machine & Buffer extend xx mm behind the front panel when a standard power header is inserted into the buffer's power receptacle).

-The buffer draws xxmA of current from the +12V rail and nothing from the -12V rail.
+The buffer draws xxmA of current from the +12V rail and nothing from the 5V or -12V rails.

 # License